ShamirSecret/shadowsocket/README.md

 4. **Configure the server**:
    - Set your password (this will be shared with clients)
-   - Choose encryption method (recommended: `chacha20-ietf-poly1305` for better stealth)
+   - Choose encryption method (recommended: `chacha20-ietf-poly1305`)
    - Configure port and other settings
    - Click "Save Configuration"

-5. **Start the server** and share the configuration with your team
+5. **Start the server** and share the configuration with users

 ### Sharing Configuration

-Once your server is running, share these details with users who want to access your Windows VPN:
+Once your server is running, share these details with users:

 ```
 Server Address: [Your server IP or domain]